 - You suffered a serious injury from the accident.

 If you can prove all of these points, then chances are you have a strong case for negligence in a personal injury claim.
 If you or a loved one has been injured because of a pool owner’s negligence, then you need to move quickly to protect your legal rights.
-Contact the attorneys of Wolf & Pravato for a free consultation so that we can review your case and let you know exactly what your options are.
+Contact the Florida swimming pool accident attorneys at The law office Wolf & Pravato for a free consultation so that we can review your case and let you know exactly what your options are.

 Other articles you might be interested in:

 Things to Know Before Opening Your Pool this Summer